Soccer-West Ham boss Moyes, two players test positive for COVID-19 | Sports-Games

 Soccer-West Ham boss Moyes, two players test positive for COVID-19

+The club statement added that West Ham had offered to conduct COVID-19 tests for the Hull City team before the match but the visitors declined.
+French defender Diop and Ireland midfielder Cullen were replaced by Harrison Ashby and Jack Wilshere respectively in the starting lineup around 45 minutes before kick-off.

-The match started as scheduled at 1930 BST with assistant manager Alan Irvine taking charge of the team.
+The match started as scheduled at 1930 BST with assistant manager Alan Irvine taking charge of West Ham.

 ALSO READ